This post contains affiliate links.

 If the baby is occiput posterior, the head may be deflexed (extended, chin up) and not in position to fit into the pelvis.
 Due to the fact that the baby’s head is not engaged, dilation will not occur and labor will not progress properly.

 If the baby is breech, labor can pause or stop while the baby is trying to manage his waist into the pelvis.
-If the uterus gets fatigued while the baby is trying to travel further down the pelvis, labor may stop at any point.
+Labor may stop at any point if the uterus gets fatigued while the baby is trying to travel further down the pelvis.
 According to Spinning Babies online resource, pelvic tilts, brisk walks and the motion of hula hooping while sitting on a birth ball may all help to tuck the baby’s chin thus engaging the head into the pelvis.
 In addition, rest for her body and her lower uterine segment may be just what this mother needs to encourage true labor.

 Image by eyeliam